 Admission to the BAS Behavioral Health program

-1. Articulate the enduring possibility of change within every person
+1. Defend the enduring possibility of change within each and every person and group.

 IO2: Conduct screenings and assessments, utilizing the gathered information to develop and implement client-centered care plans